-A: The Capnia special meeting will be held on ,2017, at [a.m./p.m.], Pacific Time, at Capnia's principal executive offices located at 1235 Radio Road, Suite 110, Redwood City, California 94065.
+A: The Capnia special meeting will be held on Monday, March 6, 2017, at 8:30 a.m., Pacific Time, at Capnia's principal executive offices located at 1235 Radio Road, Suite 110, Redwood City, California 94065.
 When you arrive at the special meeting, signs will direct you to the appropriate meeting rooms.
 You need not attend the special meeting in order to vote.